apache/shenyu-website/docs/quick-start/quick-start-springcloud.md

 Startup the Spring Cloud service:
 Execute the `org.apache.shenyu.examples.springcloud.ShenyuTestSpringCloudApplication` main method to start project.

-Since `2.4.3`, `shenyu.client.springcloud.props.port` can be non-configured if you like.
+Since `2.4.3`, `shenyu.client.springCloud.props.port` can be non-configured if you like.

 The following log appears when the startup is successful: